usnistgov/ARIAC/wiki/competition_specifications.md

 Besides bins and the conveyor belt, we now have the possibility to spawn parts on shelves.

 * Each shelf has two levels:
    * Top and bottom shelves contain ghost parts.
 Those parts are only there for aesthetic, meaning **they are not graspable**.
-There are 3 different types of shelves.
-They all have the same dimensions but the type of ghost parts for those shelves are different.
-These shelves are named `base`, `collar`, and `pipe`.
+   * Product shelves come in 3 different flavors (`base`, `collar`, and `pipe`).
+They all have the same dimensions.
+Only the type of ghost parts for those shelves are different.
    * When parts are spawn on a shelf, they will always be spawn on the bottom shelf, never on the top shelf.

    <img src="figures/new_shelf_config.png" alt="alt text" width="900" class="center">